Politics and International Relations BA Honours

 Course summary

-As a School, we also host the world-renowned Centre for the Study of Democracy.
-The Centre undertakes research across a range of critical challenges to the theory and practice of politics, international relations, sociology and criminology.
-We have an innovative initiative called the Democratic Education Network, which facilitates dialogue and the sharing of knowledge between our students, international universities and diasporic communities in London.
+We also have an award-winning initiative called the Democratic Education Network, which facilitates dialogue between our students, international universities and diasporic communities in London.

 Top reasons to study with us